PH-KDX/flightplandb-py/readme.md

   * `revoke(key)`: This permanently deactivates the key passed in the revoke request.
 After running this, a new key must be set by hand in the FlightPlanDatabase settings, under the section "API Access".
 If successful, `result` is the same as for `ping()`.

 ### Plan class
-The Plan class has the following commands:
+The `Plan` class has the following commands:
   * `fetch(key, id)`This fetches a flight plan based on its ID.
 Usage is `flightplandb.Plan.fetch(key, id)`.
 The `result` returned is the flight plan with fields as shown earlier.
   * `post(key, route)`: This posts a flight plan which is passed to it as a route object (see `"route":` in the response form earlier ).
 Usage is `flightplandb.Plan.fetch(key, route)`.
 Returns the same as `fetch()`, so essentially first posts and then fetches the flight plan.
   * `edit(key, id, route)`: This updates a pre-existing flight plan.
 Usage is `flightplandb.Plan.edit(key, id, route)`.
 Basically does the same as `post()`, with the same `result` value, but overwrites the flight plan which has the passed id with the new data passed in `route`.
-  * `generate(key, params)`: This sends some parameters to the flight planning engine, which generates a route based on them and sends the route back as in `fetch()`.
-Usage is `flightplandb.Plan.generate(key, id, route)`.
-The parameter specification is shown below.
   * `delete(key, id)`: This deletes an existing flight plan by ID.
 If the deletion is successful, then the `result` returned is the same as that for `ping()`.
+  * `decode(key, params)`: This sends a string of comma- or space-separated waypoints, beginning and ending with valid airport ICAOs, to the decoder.
+The decoder then creates a route with that info and sends the route back as in `fetch()`.
+Usage is `flightplandb.Plan.decode(key, route_string)`.
+An example `route_string` would be `EHAM SPY VENAS KJFK`.
+  * `generate(key, params)`: This sends some parameters as a dict to the flight planning engine, which generates a route based on them and sends the route back as in `fetch()`.
+Usage is `flightplandb.Plan.generate(key, parameters)`.
+The parameter specification is shown below.

 The parameters for flight plan generation are as follows, where I have added `req` to the required fields and `def` followed by the default value to the nonrequired fields:
 ```